The Tyee

-The Tyee is an independent online daily news source primarily based in Vancouver, British Columbia.
-It was founded in November 2003 as an alternative to "corporate media".
+The Tyee is an independent daily news website based in Vancouver, British Columbia, Canada.
+It was founded in November 2003 as an alternative to corporate media.
 Articles in The Tyee focus on politics, culture, and life.

-The Tyee was founded by David Beers, an award-winning writer and former features editor at The Vancouver Sun.
+The Tyee was founded by David Beers, a writer and former features editor at The Vancouver Sun.
 Over the years the outlet has attracted attention not just for its news coverage, but also for its non-traditional funding model.
-The Neiman Lab called it one if the “kookiest” revenue strategies it had ever seen, incorporating advertising, donations and equity sales in its funding model, and even renting out space in its newsrooms.
+The Nieman Lab called it one of the "kookiest" revenue strategies it had ever seen, incorporating advertising, donations and equity sales in its funding model, and even renting out space in its newsrooms.

-Since its launch, The Tyee has featured a number of notable writers, including Andrew Nikiforuk, Andrew MacLeod, Katie Hyslop, Crawford Kilian, Michael Harris, Colleen Kimmett, Geoff Dembicki, Charles Campbell, Christopher Cheung, Tom Barrett, Sarah Berman, Chris Wood, Ian Gill, Chris Pollon, Steve Burgess, Murray Dobbin, Michael Geist, Terry Glavin, Mark Leiren-Young, Rafe Mair, Will McMartin, Shannon Rupp, Vanessa Richmond and Dorothy Woodend.

 In 2015, The New Yorker magazine called The Tyee "a fascinating case study" of how local journalism is funded.

 The Tyee reported its site received approximately 8 million visitors in 2021, with similar readership figures the year before.

 History

 Creation

+In October 2001, Beers wrote a Vancouver Sun editorial about freedom of speech in which he defended sociologist Sunera Thobani.
+A week later, the Vancouver Sun's publisher, CanWest, fired Beers citing "budgetary restraints".
+Beers regarded CanWest's decision, which coincided with other firings of senior CanWest journalists, as political.

-In 2001, David Beers was fired from the features editor position at The Vancouver Sun as part of a slate of layoffs across Canwest Global's properties.
-Beers says, "When I was fired it was kind of a wake-up call, I was writing some forthright things after 9/11—they weren't radical, I didn't think, but they challenged the jingoistic tone of many commentators and politicians in Canada as well as the US."
+Beers said, "When I was fired it was kind of a wake-up call, I was writing some forthright things after 9/11—they weren't radical, I didn't think, but they challenged the jingoistic tone of many commentators and politicians in Canada as well as the US."

 The Tyee launched in November 2003.
-Its original premise was "investigative reporting no one else is doing, and fresh viewpoints from all over B.C."
+Its original premise was "Investigative journalism no one else is doing, and fresh viewpoints from all over B.C."

 Name

-The name "Tyee" is based on the current local definition of Tyee salmon — a Chinook or Spring salmon weighing 30 lbs or more.
+The name "Tyee" is based on the current local definition of Tyee salmon — a Chinook salmon or Spring salmon weighing 30 lbs or more.
 The word is derived from the Nuu-chah-nulth language and means chief, king, or champion.
 According to founder David Beers, the name embodies the magazine's dedication to publishing "lively, informative news and views", and because staff "roam free, and go where we wish."
 While an illustration of a Chinook salmon was originally used in The Tyee's logo, it was removed in 2022 because "the word [Tyee] meant so much more to the people who created it".